 OUR TEAM

-L to R: Scott, Samantha, Ammy, Patrick, Carolyn, Alexis, Dani, and Neysa,
+L to R: Scott, Samaya, Dani, Olivia, Patrick, Ammy, Carolyn, and Xiomara

 • Scott started his career at Unilever and later worked at Activision, Mediacentrix and a start-up or two.
 A self-proclaimed "intrepreneur," he has experience working in finance, brand management, and entertainment.